tonethar/IGME-230-GDD-Spring-2018/syllabus.md

 * Written Final Exam (will be on the last day of class)

 ### Homework (10%)
-Completing the HW and in-class exercises is essential to learning the course material. **Failing 5 homework and/or in-class assignments will result in an immediate "F" grade in the course.**
+Completing the HW and in-class exercises is essential to learning the course material.
+You can expect an average of one HW assignment per class meeting.
+Keep an eye on the mycourses dropboxes for the dues dates of these assignments.

 Homework and ICEs will NOT be accepted late without a valid excuse (procrastination, and missing the dropbox by 1 minute, are not valid excuses).
 If you feel you have legitimate excuse, please contact the professor outside of class either by email or during office hours.

 ### Attendance & Participation (5%)
-Note: 1 absence 4/5 points, 2 absences 3/5 points, 3 absences 1.5/5 points, 4 absences 0 points. **Each additional absence is 5% off of final average.** Arriving late is 1/2 absence.
+Note: 1 absence 4/5 points, 2 absences 3/5 points, 3 absences 1.5/5 points, 4 absences 0/5 points. **Each additional absence is 5% off of final average.** Arriving late is 1/2 absence.
 Facebooking or similar off-task activity during lectures or demos will count as a absence for the day.

 ### Policy on Incomplete Grades
 Incomplete grades will be given only in the most exceptional circumstances, soley for issues that arise AFTER the 'W' deadline has passed at the end of week 11, and then only by prior arrangement with the professor.
 Being overcommitted, overwhelmed, and/or not having enough time to complete your coursework is not sufficient justification for an "I".
 Instead, meet with the professor ASAP as early as possible in the semester if you're having difficulty.